Clara-ra/plant-sitter-api/README.md

 Node is neccessary to set up the back-end.
 Once cloned, make sure to install the neccessary packages -
 > npm install

-Before the server can be run, the an environment file needs to be set up. under config, create a ".env" file -
+Before the server can be run, an environment file needs to be set up. under config, create a ".env" file -
 > touch config/.env

 This server relies on using MongoDB.
 In your environment file, store your connectionURI in the DB_STRING variable.